rsalunga29/security-notes/Defensive Security/Cyber Defense Frameworks/MITRE.md

 The framework is heavily contributed to by many sources, such as security researchers and threat intelligence reports This framework is useful for both red teamers and blue teamers.
 ## CAR Knowledge Base
+The Cyber Analytics Repository is a knowledge base of analytics developed by MITRE and is based upon the MITRE ATT&CK adversary model.

+It is a data model that is leveraged in its pseudocode representations but also includes implementations directly targete
 ## ENGAGE
 ## D3FEND
 ## AEP